 There’s a reckoning coming, and it concerns cannabis for kids.

-People hail the substance as both a captor and savior, giving hope to some parents while devastating others.
+People hail cannabis for kids as both a captor and savior, giving hope to some parents while devastating others.
 It’s too helpful to be banned for all children, while being just destructive enough to cause worry for others.

 As new research crops up, society’s black-and-white views on cannabis for kids should become more nuanced to reflect the realities medical scientists have uncovered.
 But right now, many parents are fumbling in a mist of disinformation, obstinate government regulations, propaganda, and un-trained doctors.